Mu (shaman): Kangshinmu—initiated shamans

-Myǒngdu differ from the general mudang in that they channel the spirit of a dead person, usually a young child related to the myǒngdu himself, rather than a god, and invite such spirits to take residence into shrines set up in their homes.
-Myǒngdu are found primarily in the Honam region of Korea.
+Myŏngdu differ from the general mudang in that they channel the spirit of a dead person, usually a young child related to the myŏngdu himself, rather than a god, and invite such spirits to take residence into shrines set up in their homes.
+Myŏngdu are found primarily in the Honam region of Korea.

 Seseummu—hereditary shamans

 Seseummu (세습무; 世襲巫), found in the area south of the Han River, receive their status as shamans by family bloodline.
 There are two subtypes of seseummu: ① Simbang and ② tangol.

 The simbang-type shamans are found only in Jeju Island, and combine features of the mudang and dan'gol types.
 Like the mudang, the simbang of Jeju are associated with a specific set of gods.
 But these gods do not inhabit the shaman's body but are externalized in the form of the mengdu, a set of sacred ritual implements in which the gods and spirits of dead shamans are embodied.
 The simbangs basic task is to understand the divine message conveyed by their mengdu and to use the mengdu to worship the gods.Tangol are a type of shaman found predominantly in the southernmost regions of the Korean peninsula, especially in Yeongnam (Gyeongsang) and Honam area (Jeolla).
 Each one of the tangol families of Honam had districts of influence (tangolpan) in which they had the exclusive right to perform gut rites.
 Rituals performed by tangol involve song and dance to entertain a god or goddess.
 Both the rights of succession and the ceremonies have been systematised, so that they now bear the characteristics of a religious institution.
 Unlike other types of Korean shamans, tangol do not receive a particular god as part of an initiation ceremony and may therefore work with a variety of gods.
 They do not keep shrines in their homes.